finnhurley/spike-automation-exercise-main/GETTING_STARTED.md

 # Getting Started

-## Exercise Instructions

-- Provide the following documentation with applicable examples:
-  - How to get the latest code.
-  - How to deploy it locally.
-  - How to run the tests.

-- Intended audience: new members of the team who will need to use your tests.
-- The instructions will be used by the reviewer of your PR for completeness.

-**Note:** Remove this section after completing the exercise.

 ## Purpose

 spike-automation-exercise-main is a Typescript/Cypress-based automation suite written to validate the functionality of the automationexercise UI and API.